 A student may repeat a course taken at the College in order to improve the cumulative grade point average.
 The higher of the two grades received in the course is used in the computation of the cumulative grade point average.
 Repeated courses will appear on the student's transcript.
 All repeats will be charged at the student's current tuition rate.

-Externships are not normally subject to being repeated and may be repeated only with the permission of the Department Chair and/or the Academic Dean.
+Externships are not normally subject to being repeated and may be repeated only with the permission of the Department Chair, Academic Dean, or Director of Education.

 DIRECTED STUDY